kaiserschmarrn0/barf/README.md

 -------------------------
 barf is a performant framework for building a statusbar in c

-barf is written in c using xcb and Xft, and supports clickable areas
+barf is written in c using xcb and Xft, andsupports clickable areas and compositing

 Requirements
 ------------